 How to Spot a Phishing Email

-The way we do our banking and spending has changed drastically over the last few years, with around 56% of adults using internet banking in 2015 and payments via mobile phones increasing by 54%.
+The way we do our banking and spending has changed drastically over the last few years, with the use of internet banking rising by 33% from 2007 to 2017.
 The way we handle our finances has affected a lot of things in the financial services industry.
 From how people interact with bank branches and ATM’s, to the way people shop, make payments, and even check their bank balance.
 However, the way banking has altered has led to other changes – the way fraudsters operate.
 There are many methods fraudsters now use in order to gain access to your information and one of the most prevalent is called ‘Phishing’.

 What is Phishing?